esponges/interview/react-ts-node.md

 - What's the `window` object?
 Why is it important?

 > The window object represents the browser's window.
 It's the global object in the browser.
 It's used to access the browser's history, location, document, and other properties of the browser window.
 It's only available client-side.
+As a Javascript developer you will require the window object to anything related to the browser APIs like the DOM, cookies, local storage, etc.

 - What's the difference between local storage and session storage and cookies?